gotamer/hdkeys/README.md

 [![license](https://img.shields.io/badge/license-WTFPL%20--%20Do%20What%20the%20Fuck%20You%20Want%20to%20Public%20License-green.svg)](https://github.com/modood/hdkeygen/blob/master/LICENSE)

-A very simple and easy to use bitcoin(btc) and nostr key/wallet generator.
+A very simple and easy to use bitcoin and nostr key/wallet generator.

 - hdkeys allows for the creation of mnemonic seeds, and Hierarchical Deterministic (HD) addresses.
 - hdkeys supports BIP39 passphrase protection.